Author Archives: Andy Stoddard

 Today, you were made for that abundant, Gospel-centered life.
 Today, live thinking of others first.
 Give it a test drive.
 Try it and see.
 And see if you aren’t, in the end, happy.

-Why You Don’t Have to Be Anxious
+Why You Don’t Have To Be Anxious by Andy Stoddard

 I mentioned in my sermon here at St. Matthew’s that I really love the book of Psalms.
 They are honest, they are beautiful and they speak to the heart, and come from the heart.
 They really are some of the most powerful words on all the scripture.